dhk465/Guidia/README.md

 ## Installation

-This application is hosted on GitHub.
+Guidia chatbot is hosted on GitHub.
 You can use the commands below to download this chatbot.
 ```
 git clone https://github.com/dhk465/symbolic_comp_two.git